flexbox/foundation-101/dev.md

 $ yarn add headroom.js --save
 ```

-Never EVER never omit `--save`option because it update automatically the dependecy file.
+🚓 Never omit `--save`option because it update automatically the dependecy file.
 Remember you work in a team.
 If you install a local dependency without saving it, you are going to break the project for others.